 The people we encounter during our lives aren't just sidekicks who help us reveal ourselves to others.
 More than anything else, they help us reveal ourselves to ourselves.
 Only when we show them love do we surface the hero in ourselves.

-COPYRIGHT 2017 - ROGER VERMALEN KARBAN
+COPYRIGHT 2017 - The Estate of ROGER VERMALEN KARBAN